webandras/static-site-express/README.md

 ### Install static-site-express

-1. Clone repository
+1. Fork and clone repository

 ````raw
 git clone https://github.com/SalsaBoy990/static-site-express name-of-your-site
 ````
 2. Checkout the appropriate branch

-- `minimal-starter-package`: a bare bone starter where you can work almost from scratch
+- `minimal-starter-package`: a bare bone starter where you can work almost from scratch (**needs to be updated, lags behind master!**)
-- `development`: if you want to have an exact replica of the [project's website](https::static-site-express.netlify.com/)
+- `master`: if you want to have an exact replica of the [project's website](https::static-site-express.netlify.com/)

+Note: Netlify will build your site from the default branch (usually the `master`).
+You can use a different branch (for example `development`) other than the default one, but in that case Netlify CMS will not work properly.
+For example, the images uploaded through the CMS will be pushed into the default branch, not the other you set up in Netlify!

+For this reason change the default branch to the branch you want to build your website from (e.g. `minimal-starter-package`).

-(Alternative: Use the 'Deploy to Netlify' button at the [project's website](https://static-site-express.netlify.com/))
+(Alternative: Use the 'Deploy to Netlify' button at the [project's website](https://static-site-express.netlify.com/), but it is not recommended)

 ### Build your site locally without Docker

 Use npm scripts defined in package.json

-1. Build site from `./website` into the `./public` folder:
+1. Build site from `./src` into the `./public` folder:

 ````raw
 npm run build